 'This is the most beautiful vineyard in the world.'

-'Te muna' means 'secret place' in Maori.
+'Te muna' means 'the secret' in Maori.

 Under the first vine of block one inside the gate of this beautiful young Martinborough vineyard, (established in 1999) Aunt Sally, an elderly and wise Maori woman buried a piece of the Peabody’s family silver as a good luck omen.